tier4/AWML/docs/design/architecture_dataset.md

 Pseudo T4dataset is annotated to non-annotated T4dataset by auto-labeling like [t4dataset_pseudo_label_3d](/tools/t4dataset_pseudo_label_3d/).
 Pseudo T4dataset is mainly used to train pre-training model.
 We call pseudo T4dataset as "Pseudo {vehicle name} vX.Y".
-For example, we use like "Pseudo JPNTaxi v1.0".
+For example, we use like "Pseudo JPNTAXI v1.0".
 We manage pseudo T4dataset in [dataset config](/autoware_ml/configs/detection3d/dataset/t4dataset) like `pseudo_jpntaxi_v1.yaml` (file name use only the version of X).
 Note that `autoware-ml` do not manage Pseudo T4dataset which is used for domain adaptation.